Blue Movie: Release

+Reception

+Variety reported that Blue Movie was the "first theatrical feature to actually depict intercourse".

+Journalist Dennis Cipnic praised the movie and Warhol's filming technique in Infinity, the magazine of the American Society of Magazine Photographers.
+"The sex in 'Blue Movie' is, in fact, quite charming and a great deal more artistic than the embarrassingly phony gropings of panting actors which predominate in most commercial films," he said.
+Critic John Huddy of the Miami Herald, who didn't like the movie, wrote "Cipnic should win a Pulitzer Prize for comedy—the most elaborate, best sounding justification for utter slop I've ever read."

-On its opening day in New York, the film grossed a house record $3,050, with a total of $16,200 for the week.
-Warhol received 90% of the gross, which recovered the film's $3,000 cost quickly.
-Viva, in Paris, finding that Blue Movie was getting a lot of attention, said, "Timothy Leary loved it.
-Gene Youngblood did too.
+Viva, in Paris, finding that Blue Movie was getting much attention, said, "Timothy Leary loved it.
+Gene Youngblood [an LA film critic] did too.
 He said I was better than Vanessa Redgrave and it was the first time a real movie star had made love on the screen.
 It was a real breakthrough."

-Controversy
+Controversy and arrests in Greenwich Village

-On July 31, 1969, the staff of the New Andy Warhol Garrick Theatre were arrested, and the film confiscated.
-The theater manager was eventually fined $250; afterwards, the manager said, "I don't think anyone was harmed by this movie ...
+On July 31, 1969, the staff of the New Andy Warhol Garrick Theatre in Greenwich Village were arrested, and the film confiscated.
+In September 1969, a criminal court ruled that the film is "hardcore pornography" and the theater manager was fined $250.
+Afterwards, the manager said, "I don't think anyone was harmed by this movie ...
 I saw other pictures around town and this was a kiddie matinee compared to them."
-Warhol said, "What's pornography anyway? [...]
-The muscle magazines are called pornography, but they're really not.
-They teach you how to have good bodies [...]
-I think movies should appeal to prurient interests.
-I mean the way things are going now – people are alienated from one another.
+In reaction to the controversy, Warhol stated, "What's pornography anyway? ...The muscle magazines are called pornography, but they're really not.
+They teach you how to have good bodies ...
 Blue Movie was real.
 But it wasn't done as pornography—it was done as an exercise, an experiment.
-But I really do think movies should arouse you, should get you excited about people, should be prurient.
-Prurience is part of the machine.
-It keeps you happy.
-It keeps you running."
+But I really do think movies should arouse you, should get you excited about people, should be prurient."

 Aftermath

-Afterwards, in 1970, Warhol published Blue Movie in book form, with film dialogue and explicit stills, through Grove Press.
+In 1970, Warhol published Blue Movie in book form, with film dialogue and explicit stills, through Grove Press.

 When Last Tango in Paris, an internationally controversial erotic drama film directed by Bernardo Bertolucci and starring Marlon Brando, was released in 1972, Warhol considered Blue Movie to be its inspiration.

 Mona the Virgin Nymph, an erotic film depicting explicit sex, also received a mainstream theatrical release in the United States in 1970.
-Shortly thereafter, other adult films, such as Boys in the Sand, Deep Throat, Behind the Green Door, and The Devil in Miss Jones, were released, continuing the Golden Age of Porn that began with Blue Movie.
+Shortly thereafter, other adult films, such as Boys in the Sand, Deep Throat, Behind the Green Door, The Devil in Miss Jones, and The Opening of Misty Beethoven were released, continuing the Golden Age of Porn that began with Blue Movie.
 In 1973, the phenomenon of porn being publicly discussed by celebrities (like Johnny Carson and Bob Hope) and taken seriously by film critics (like Roger Ebert), a development referred to by Ralph Blumenthal of The New York Times as "porno chic", began for the first time in modern American culture and later throughout the world.